LukeGrahamLandry/mountables-mod/README.md

 - right click item to summon
 - owner can shift right click with empty hand to retrieve mount or summon item is dropped on death
 - change texture of some mounts by using certain items on them
-- use a feather to grant flight, food to heal
+- use a feather to grant flight (slimes get multi-jump instead), food to heal
 - mounts with a baby version can be toggled with milk
 - some mounts can swim but are slow on land
 - **Types**